What Is Ext2/Ext3/Ext4 File System (Linux) Format and What's The Difference - Qiling

 Overall, Ext4 provides better performance, reliability and scalability.

-Ext4 is a better option to use on modern Windows and Linux hard drives.
-Because Ext4 not only runs on Windows but also supports other operating systems.
-It uses a default file system for Linux distribution, including Debian and Ubuntu.
+Ext4 is a better option to use on modern hard drives, as it runs on both Windows and Linux operating systems and supports other platforms.
+It's also the default file system for many Linux distributions, including Debian and Ubuntu.

-Ext4 provides more flexibility in terms of data storage.
-It can store large files and has advanced features as compared to Ext2 and Ext3.
-It provides an unlimited subdirectory.
-Furthermore, the Ext4 is designed to be backward compatible.
-So if you still want to use Ext2 or Ext3, then you can mount the Ext4 system as Ext3 or Ext2, Ext3 system as Ext 4.
+Ext4 offers greater flexibility in data storage, allowing for larger files and advanced features compared to Ext2 and Ext3.
+It also provides an unlimited number of subdirectories.
+Notably, Ext4 is designed to be backward compatible, meaning that if you still want to use Ext2 or Ext3, you can mount the Ext4 system as Ext3 or Ext2, and vice versa.

-Ext 2/3/4 are used when you need to manage data.
-These file systems allow easy and quick file management.
-Each file system contains a unique set of features and works perfectly well.
-However, Ext4 particularly supports Linux and Windows operating systems.
+Ext 2/3/4 file systems are used for managing data, providing easy and quick file management.
+They each have unique features and work well, but Ext4 is particularly compatible with Linux and Windows operating systems.

-Here is a guide on how you can set up a Linux file system format drive on a Windows PC.
-To create partitions, we suggest you try Qiling Partition Manager.
-It supports Linux-based file systems Ext2, Ext3, and Ext4.
-Furthermore, it allows to format the hard drive and creates partition into two file systems, Ext2 and Ext3.
+To set up a Linux file system format drive on a Windows PC, you can use Qiling Partition Manager, which supports Linux-based file systems such as Ext2, Ext3, and Ext4.
+This tool allows you to create partitions, format the hard drive, and even create partitions with two file systems, namely Ext2 and Ext3.

 Step 1.
 Launch Qiling Partition Master.
-On the main window, right-click on the unallocated space on your hard drive or external storage device and select "Create".
+On the main window, right-click on the unallocated space on your hard drive or external storage device and select "Create" to partition the unallocated space.

 Step 2.
-Adjust the partition size, file system (Choose the file system based on your need), label, etc. for the new partition.
+Adjust the partition size, file system, label, etc. for the new partition, choosing the file system based on your specific needs.

 Step 3.
 Click on the "Proceed" button to create a new partition.

-Watch the following video tutorial and learn how to create a partition in NTFS, FAT, or EXT file system.
+Watch a video tutorial to learn how to create a partition in various file systems, including NTFS, FAT, and EXT.